matloff/omsi/README.md

 <h3>Providing the exam questions</h3>

-The exam questions should be placed in a file called **Questions.txt** in the <strong>InstructorDirectory</strong>.
+The exam questions must be placed in a file called **Questions.txt** in the <strong>InstructorDirectory</strong>.
 The file should contain a description and the questions for the exam.
 If there are notes the instructor would like to write to him/herself in the file they should be